 This can also prove useful if you don’t want to spend time researching companies.
 Managed ETFs also update their holdings, which then affect your portfolio.
 For instance, if investing in a dividend-focused ETF and a company cuts its dividend completely, the ETF may drop that stock and replace it with something else.

-Do you earn dividends with an ETF?
+Do you earn dividends?

 You can earn dividends with an ETF.
 Should an ETF contain companies that pay out a regular dividend payment, this fund can transfer the said proceeds to your brokerage account.
 If the managed fund decides to, however, it can use the proceeds to automatically reinvest into the fund.